 The FDA said: ‘The proposed order is based on effectiveness concerns, not on safety concerns.’
 Drug products that contain oral phenylephrine can still be marketed until the agency issues a final order.

 The FDA is seeking comments, experience or evidence from patients and professionals, which should be submitted to the OTC Monographs@FDA portal by 7 May 2025.
-It will review the comments to conclude if oral phenylephrine is effective as a nasal decongestant and, if it is found to be not effective, will issue a final order to manufacturers to remove it from the OTC monograph, meaning drugs containing the ingredient would either need to be reformulated or removed from the market.
+It will review the comments to conclude if oral phenylephrine is effective as a nasal decongestant and, if it is found to be not effective, will issue a final order to manufacturers to remove it from the OTC monograph, meaning that drugs containing the ingredient would either need to be reformulated or removed from the market.

-The FDA’s Proposed Administrative Order’ contains further reading and instructions for submitting comments.
+The FDA’s Proposed Administrative Order contains further reading and instructions for submitting comments.